-Without faith it is impossible to be well pleasing to him, for he who comes to God must believe that he exists, and that he is a rewarder of those who seek him.
+Without faith it is impossible to please God, for he who comes to God must believe that he exists and that he is a rewarder of those who seek him.
 Hebrews 11:6

 A Prophecy against Ammon

 1 The word of the Lord came to me, saying, 2 “Son of man, set your face toward the Ammonites and prophesy against them.
 3 Tell the Ammonites, ‘Hear the word of the Lord God!
 This is what the Lord God says: Because you said, “Ha!” when my sanctuary was profaned and when the land of Israel was made desolate and to the house of Judah when they went into captivity, 4 therefore, I will deliver you to the people of the East as a possession.
 They will set their encampments and make their dwellings among you.
 They will eat your fruit and drink your milk.
 5 I will make Rabbah a stable for camels and Ammon a resting place for flocks.
 Then you will know that I am the Lord.’

 6 For the Lord God says: ‘Because you have clapped your hands, stamped your feet, and rejoiced in utter contempt against the land of Israel, 7 therefore, I have stretched out my hand against you, and will deliver you as plunder to the nations.
 I will cut you off from the peoples, and I will cause you to perish from the countries.
 I will destroy you.
 Then you will know that I am the Lord.’